Where are you getting your advice from for all the new measures?

 Face masks need to cover your mouth and nose and should be either a protective or medical-style mask, or a fitted face covering.
 Coverings such as scarves, snoods, balaclavas or any similar items aren’t acceptable for travel.

-It’s a good idea to stock up on masks before you travel as it’s recommended you change them every four hours.
+It’s a good idea to stock up on masks before you travel as it’s recommended you change disposable ones every four hours and wash reusable ones after each use.
 Plus, you’ll need to wear a mask for your whole return journey too.

 I can't wear a face mask, what can I do?